apache/cordova-docs/docs/en/edge/guide/cli/index.md

 1. Download and install [Node.js](http://nodejs.org/).
 Following
    installation, you should be able to invoke `node` and `npm` on your command line.
-If desired, you may optionally use a tool such as `nvm` to manage your Node.js installation.
+If desired, you may optionally use a tool such as `nvm` or `nave` to manage your Node.js installation.

 1. Download and install a [git client](http://git-scm.com/), if you don't already have one.
 Following installation, you should be able to invoke `git`